-While it is best to avoid walking on your homes roof for purely safety reasons sometimes it can be necessary for your roofing contractor or other trades to access and walk on your roof.
+While it is best to avoid walking on your home's roof for safety reasons, sometimes it can be necessary for your roofing contractor or other trades to access and walk on your roof.
 So, let’s address some of the most common metal roof access questions.

-Metal roofing can be walked but, homeowners should refrain from doing so for safety reasons.
+Metal roofing can be walked, but homeowners should refrain for safety reasons.

 If a contractor does need to walk your roof, they should practice sound safety procedures and follow OSHA safety requirements.

-Most metal roofs are manufactured and installed in such a way as to be safe to walk across without the worry of damaging the roof.
-You might mark or scuff the finish or paint on your metal roof, but average foot traffic shouldn’t significantly impact the longevity or performance of your metal roof.
+Most metal roofs are manufactured and installed so that they are safe to walk on without the worry of damaging them.
+You might mark or scuff the finish or paint on your metal roof, but average foot traffic shouldn’t significantly impact its longevity or performance.

-How to walk on metal roof tiles is going to be dependent on the type of roof system and how it is installed.
+The type of roof system and how it is installed will determine how to walk on metal roof tiles.
 The single best piece of advice for walking on metal roofing is to check with the manufacturer of the roofing product.
 These resources will be your best source for specific information and warnings about your particular roof.

 That being said, in general, the best method is to walk on the areas of the roof that are closest to the decking, trying to avoid ribs or laps.
 This should help you avoid inadvertently damaging the roof tiles or panels.